lucas-m98/cdo_project/README.md

 python requests library to handle to interfacing between Reddit and this web app.

 In order to launch the application locally, all that needs to be done is run:
+( May need to do the following: apt install python3 apt install python-pip apt install virtualenv
+Depending on the currently installed applications)

+virtualenv env

+pip install Django

+pip install requests

 python manage.py runserver